UVStyle-Net: Unsupervised Few-shot Learning of 3D Style Similarity Measure for B-Reps: Model Details

 For MeshCNN we use the author's code from \url{https://github.com/ranahanocka/MeshCNN}, for Pointnet++ we use \url{https://github.com/erikwijmans/Pointnet2\_PyTorch}.
 All experiments performed on \href{https://aws.amazon.com/about-aws/whats-new/2017/10/introducing-amazon-ec2-p3-instances/}{AWS p3.2xlarge}.

-Table \ref{tab:metainfo} shows details about the model hyper parameters and meta information.
-For MeshCNN, we remeshed the data to 15000 of edge size and for Pointnet++ we used their multi-scale grouping (MSG) setup.
+\autoref{tab:metainfo} shows details about the model hyper parameters and meta information.
+For MeshCNN, we remeshed the data to 15000 edges per solid and for Pointnet++ we used their multi-scale grouping (MSG) setup.
 Other parameters and architecture choices not mentioned here, are set to default.
+All point clouds are sampled with 1024 points.

 For PSNet* we use the Pointnet implementation from \url{https://github.com/WangYueFt/dgcnn} and extract the Gram matrices from the first 4 layers as detailed in \cite{Cao2020}.
-While PSNet works with geometry and color, we use only the geometric part in our comparisons.
+While PSNet works with geometry and colour, we use only the geometric part in our comparisons.